hnguyentt/hnguyentt.github.io/_posts/2020-06-03-Cats-are-a-joke-of-ResNet50.md

 read_time: true
 ---

-After implementing GradCAM with ResNet50 pre-trained on ImageNet for [Dogs vs Cats](https://www.kaggle.com/c/dogs-vs-cats) data on Kaggle, I found something funny things about cats. (just for fun)
+After implementing GradCAM with ResNet50 pre-trained on ImageNet for [Dogs vs Cats](https://www.kaggle.com/c/dogs-vs-cats) data on Kaggle, I found something funny about cats. (just for fun)

-See more details of my implementation in this Kaggle Notebook: [link](https://www.kaggle.com/nguyenhoa/dog-cat-classifier-resnet50v2-tf-keras-gradcam?scriptVersionId=35394264)
+See more details of my implementation in [this Kaggle Notebook](https://www.kaggle.com/nguyenhoa/dog-cat-classifier-resnet50v2-tf-keras-gradcam?scriptVersionId=35394264)

 >What I did:
 >* Took ResNet50 model trained on ImageNet, made prediction with dog and cat images and observed GradCAM